 - Now, navigate to the top bar, change the setting for battery percentage to Show percentage.

 Automatically Turn on NumLock

-Another tweak to try after installing Ubuntu 18.04 Bionic Beaver that most would find helpful is to automatically turn on NumLock when the operating system boots up.
-Enabling This feature after installing Ubuntu 18.04 is especially useful for laptop users who are using numerical passwords.
+Another tweak to try after installing Ubuntu 20.04 Focal Fossa that most would find helpful is to turn on NumLock when the operating system boots up automatically.
+Enabling This feature after installing Ubuntu 20.04 is especially useful for laptop users who are using numerical passwords.

-Finally, we should take note to clean the system of any temporary leftover files and junk.
+Finally, we should take note of cleaning the system of any temporary leftover files and junk.

 Launch the Terminal and enter the following commands: